A SPECIALIZED CARE FOR LGBTQ+ ASIAN AMERICANS

-I've spent the past 9 years walking alongside individuals, couples, and families as they navigate healing from trauma, anxiety, identity struggles, and relationship ruptures.
+I've spent the past decade walking alongside LGBTQ+ Asian individuals and queer couples as they navigate healing from trauma, anxiety, identity struggles, and relationship ruptures.
 My training has centered around systemic, relational, and trauma-informed care, with a strong grounding in justice and liberation-based frameworks.
-As a queer Korean therapist, I understand the nuances of cultural expectations, silence, and survival — not just academically, but personally.
+As a queer Asian therapist, I understand the nuances of cultural expectations, silence, and survival — not just theoretically, but personally.
 That lived experience fuels my commitment to providing therapy that is identity-affirming, decolonizing, and deeply rooted in curiosity and compassion.

 Location: SF Bay Area, CA & Online for California, Washington, and Florida Residents